anyaschukin/Multilayer-Perceptron/README.md

 Low loss means our classifier’s predictions are mostly correct, so our model is good! <br>
 We use the loss function to evaluate the “goodness” of our model’s weights. <br>

-**Learning Rate**<br>
-The size of step we take when applying Gradient Descent to update the parameters (weights and biases) of our model.
+I implemented binary cross-entropy loss for this model.

+### Obstacles
+**Preprocessing**<br>
+My model had 98% accuracy when the data was standardized, but hovered around ~60% accuracy when it was normalized.

+**Shuffling Data**<br>
+I shuffle the data during training.
+This prevents any bias during training and helps the model to converge fast.

 **Vanishing/Exploding Gradients**<br>
 Vanishing gradients is a problem where the gradient will decrease exponentially as we propagate through the model until it eventually vanishes, making it impossible to update your weights and continue training your model.
 If the local gradient is very small, it will effectively "kill" the gradient and almost no signal will flow through the neuron to its weights and recursively to its data.

 Exploding gradients is a problem where large error gradients accumulate and result in very large updates to neural network model weights during training.
 This has the effect of your model being unstable and unable to learn from your training data.

-**Optimizations**
-- He weight initialization: the weights are still random but differ in range depending on the size of the previous layer of neurons.
-This provides a controlled initialization hence the faster and more efficient gradient descent.

-- I observed the model had 98% accuracy when the data was standardized, but hovered around ~60% accuracy when it was normalized.